Edward Pelham-Clinton, 10th Duke of Newcastle

-Edward Charles Pelham-Clinton, 10th Duke of Newcastle-under-Lyne (18 August 1920 – 25 December 1988), was an English lepidopterist and military officer as well as duke for less than two months at the end of his life, inheriting the titles from a third cousin.
+Edward Charles Pelham-Clinton, 10th Duke of Newcastle-under-Lyne (18 August 1920 – 25 December 1988), was an English lepidopterist and military officer as well as Duke of Newcastle for less than two months at the end of his life, inheriting the titles from a third cousin.
+He was thus briefly a member of the House of Lords.

 Education and career

 Pelham-Clinton was the son of Guy Edward Pelham-Clinton, an army officer and a grandson of Lord Charles Clinton, who was a younger son of Henry Pelham-Clinton, 4th Duke of Newcastle.
-He was educated at Eton, and Trinity College, Oxford, and served as an officer in the Royal Artillery during the Second World War, rising to the rank of captain.
-He was also mentioned in dispatches.
+He was educated at Eton, and Trinity College, Oxford, and during the Second World War served as an officer in the Royal Artillery, rising to the rank of captain and being mentioned in dispatches.
 His younger brother, Alastair Pelham-Clinton, was a Royal Air Force Flying Officer and died in 1943 aged twenty.